Esben-Andreas-Madsen/GMD1_Ascendia/Log3 Development Updates.md

 Finding assets in the asset store would probably be a lot easier than creating your own but we wanted to give it a shot anyways.
 We create some sprites in Aseprite which is also capable of animating.
 There were also some sprites we created which resembled keyboard input for an instructions page, but opted out of using those since the main focus is playability on an arcade machine.

+We also made new 'reskinned' sprites of the platforms in order to achieve a layout change after every 100th floor.
+This also helps feeling a sense of accomplishment and makes it more fresh for the player since the gameplay loop would feel more repetitive if the environment never changed.

 ![image](https://github.com/Esben-Andreas-Madsen/GMD1_Ascendia/assets/91538845/28a44246-aa17-47c6-aa5d-f78162e34ad8)

 ![image](https://github.com/Esben-Andreas-Madsen/GMD1_Ascendia/assets/91538845/aee4c093-0b56-4e43-a30e-fe0e34e04fd9)